 COP Geothermal heat pump

-With a geothermal heat pump, heat is extracted from water.
-The heat source can be the ground, surface water or a water source under the ground.
-This is why people often talk about a geothermal heat pump, ground-bound heat pump or ground heat.
-These are all the same.
+A geothermal heat pump extracts heat from water.
+The heat source can be the ground, surface water, or a subsurface water source.
+Therefore, it's often referred to as a ground-source heat pump, ground-source heat pump, or geothermal energy.
+These are all the same thing.

-When the heat source is the ground, a closed circuit of pipes runs through it with a mixture of water and antifreeze.
-The water mixture takes over the temperature of the source.
-The heated water mixture is then pumped past the heat pump, which extracts heat from it and the heat pump upgrades the temperature to a usable level.
-The colder return water is pumped back into the source, heated up again by the source and then the circle is complete.
-This works the same way for a water source under the ground and for surface water, or an open source can be used.
-In that case there is an open fetch and return pipe.
+When the heat source is underground, a closed circuit of pipes containing a mixture of water and antifreeze runs through it.
+The water mixture adopts the temperature of the source.
+The heated water mixture is then pumped past the heat pump, which extracts heat from it and heats the water to a usable level.
+The colder return water is pumped back into the source, reheated by the source, and the cycle is complete.
+This works the same way for underground and surface water sources, or an open source can be used.
+In that case, there are open flow and return lines.

-The temperature of a source in the ground is more constant than the outside air.
-This means that there are fewer seasonal fluctuations with a geothermal heat pump compared to an air heat pump.
-The SCOP is therefore not important with a geothermal heat pump.
-A ground-based heat pump generally has 0.5 to 1 COP point more than an air heat pump.
-At higher outside temperatures, the air heat pump is actually at an advantage.
+The temperature of a ground source is more constant than the outside air.
+This means there are fewer seasonal fluctuations with a geothermal heat pump compared to an air-source heat pump.
+Therefore, the SCOP is not important for a geothermal heat pump.
+A ground-source heat pump generally has 0.5 to 1 COP point higher than an air-source heat pump.
+At higher outdoor temperatures, the air-source heat pump actually has an advantage.

-If we look at these differences in perspective, the following picture emerges.
-The average annual gas consumption of an average home is approximately 1600 m3.
-Of this, an average of 400 m3 is used for hot tap water and 1200 m3 for heating the home.
-In modern, better insulated homes that meet stricter EPC requirements, the average consumption is 800 m3 of gas per year.
-In this case, 400 m3 is still used for heating tap water and only 400 m3 for heating the home.
-With lower energy consumption, there is therefore less to save with a heat pump.
-This means that earning back 1 COP point is less feasible in a modern home.
+When we look at these differences in perspective, the following picture emerges.
+The average annual gas consumption of a typical home is approximately 1600 m³.
+Of this, an average of 400 m³ is used for hot water and 1200 m³ for heating the home.
+In modern, better-insulated homes that meet stricter EPC requirements, the average annual consumption is 800 m³ of gas.
+This still uses 400 m³ for heating hot water and only 400 m³ for heating the home.
+Therefore, with lower energy consumption, there are fewer savings to be made with a heat pump.
+This means that recouping 1 COP point is less feasible in a modern home.

-About ten years ago, the COPs of air/water heat pumps were not as efficient as they are today, which meant that the efficiencies were considerably lower than those of ground-source heat pumps.
-Nowadays, intelligent use is made of inverter compressors and electronic expansion valves, which means that the efficiency is almost comparable to that of ground-source heat pumps.
-At -10˚C, there is now sufficient heating capacity, which was not always the case in the past.
+About ten years ago, the COPs of air-to-water heat pumps weren't as efficient as they are now, resulting in significantly lower efficiencies than those of ground-source heat pumps.
+Nowadays, intelligent use of inverter compressors and electronic expansion valves, among other things, makes the efficiency almost comparable to that of ground-source heat pumps.
+At -10°C, there is now sufficient heating capacity, which wasn't always the case in the past.

-Financially, a ground-source heat pump is €3,000 to €5,000 more expensive than an air/water heat pump due to the required source installation.
-The savings with a ground-source heat pump compared to an air heat pump, thanks to a slightly better COP, amount to an average of €60 per year.
-The payback period is therefore unrealistically long; it takes at least 50 years (3000/60 = 50 years) to earn back the investment in a ground-source heat pump compared to an air heat pump.
-A better alternative is not to invest the money in the ground, but to put it on the roof.
-By spending the same amount on solar panels, you can compensate for the consumption of the air/water heat pump and enjoy free heating and cooling.
-More information can be found on the page about air heat pumps or geothermal heat pumps.
+Financially, a ground-source heat pump is €3,000 to €5,000 more expensive than an air-source heat pump due to the required installation of the source.
+The savings with a ground-source heat pump compared to an air-source heat pump, thanks to a slightly better COP, are on average €60 per year.
+The payback period is therefore unrealistically long; it takes at least 50 years (3,000/60 = 50 years) to recoup the investment in a ground-source heat pump compared to an air-source heat pump.
+A better alternative is to invest the money on the roof instead of underground.
+By spending the same amount on solar panels, you can offset the energy consumption of the air-source heat pump and enjoy free heating and cooling.
+More information can be found on the page about air-source heat pumps or geothermal heat pumps.

 Breakthrough point COP versus gas boiler

-A heat pump is powered by electricity (costs for private individuals or small consumers: 1 kWh, €0.214), while a central heating boiler works on gas (1 m3, €0.66).
-In this case, we are actually comparing apples and oranges.
-To make a fair comparison, we have calculated that there are 9.7 kWh of energy in a cubic meter (m3) of gas.
+A heat pump is powered by electricity (cost for private individuals or small-scale users: 1 kWh, €0.214), while a central heating boiler runs on gas (1 m³, €0.66).
+This is essentially comparing apples and oranges.
+To make a fair comparison, we've calculated that there are 9.7 kWh of energy in a cubic meter (m³) of gas.
 This allows us to determine the price difference.
 Electricity currently costs €0.214 per kWh, while gas costs €0.66 / 9.77 = €0.068 per kWh.
 So, gas is considerably cheaper than electricity!
-Nevertheless, a heat pump uses much less electricity than a gas-fired central heating boiler.
-The question now is: what should the COP be to be cheaper than gas?
+Nevertheless, a heat pump uses significantly less electricity than a gas-fired central heating boiler.
+The question now is: what does the COP need to be to be cheaper than gas?

 If the COP is better than 2.83, a heat pump is cheaper than a gas boiler.
-With a SCOP of 5.2 at a discharge temperature of 35˚C, this goal is easily achievable.
+With a COP of 5.2 at a heat pump output temperature of 35°C, this target is easily achievable.
 In fact, this leads to significant savings with a heat pump.
-In the case of solar panels, you generate the electricity required for the heat pump yourself, which of course has an impact on the payback period, especially when gas consumption is high.
+With solar panels, you generate the electricity required for the heat pump yourself, which naturally affects the payback period, especially when gas consumption is high.

 Financial Saving Sustainable Conclusion